utdata/icj-class/bootstrap/bootstrap-assignment.md

 - You may also find W3 Schools' [Bootstrap 4 Tutorial](https://www.w3schools.com/bootstrap4/) useful.
 - You can also review the [Learn Bootstrap screencasts](https://scrimba.com/g/gbootstrap4) you had as prework.

+## Getting the project started

+I'll try to allow some time in class to do this so we can troubleshoot any problems.

+- Create a new folder in your `icj/` folder called `yourname-bootstrap-practice`.
+- In VS Code, open a new window and open your new folder.
+- Open the Integrated Terminal.
+- Run `$ degit utdata/icj-bootstrap-template` to download the files.
+- Run `$ npm install` to install the node packages.
+- Run `$ git init` to intilize git.
+- Run `$ git add .` to add the files.
+- Run `$ git commit -m "first commit"` to commit the files.
+- Go to Github and create a repository of the same name.
+- Use the `git remote add` command provided there to sync the repos.
+- Run `$ git push origin master` to push the code to Github.

 Start with  the [utdata/icj-bootstrap-template](https://github.com/utdata/icj-bootstrap-template) repo just like we did in class.
 Create your folder, then use `degit utdata/icj-bootstrap-template` to get the files.

+## Adding the images

+I have images for you to use for this assignment, but you have to set them a specific way for them to work in the development environment:

+- Download these images: [pirate-photos.zip](pirate-photos.zip) and unzip the folder.
+- In your `src` directory, create a folder called `img`.
+(The name is important.)
+Put your photos directly inside that folder.
+- Quit your `gulp dev` process and restart it so the photos will be copied into `docs`.

 ## Strategy

 - Build the framework of a single page first.
-Get the main components in and figure out your content columns before you worry about any styling.
+Get the main components built and figure out your content columns before you worry about any styling.
 - Then move onto styles and other details.
 - Don't create the second page until you've finished the first.
 (That way you limit the number of adjustments on two pages.)